huanglab111/sprint-seq/README.md

 ## Gene Calling

-Step 1:  Before running code, a barcode sequence file should be provided.
+Step 1:  Before running code, a probe sequence file should be provided.
 It should be a csv file and formatted like:

 ```csv
 Name,Padlock